qudt/qudt-public-repo/README.md

 Overview
 --------

-<p>The QUDT Ontologies, and derived XML Vocabularies, are being developed by TopQuadrant and NASA.
+The QUDT Ontologies, and derived XML Vocabularies, are being developed by TopQuadrant and NASA.
 Originally, they were developed for the NASA Exploration Initiatives Ontology Models (NExIOM) project, a Constellation Program initiative at the AMES Research Center (ARC).
-They now are the basis of the NASA QUDT Handbook to be published by NASA Headquarters.</p>
+They now are the basis of the NASA QUDT Handbook to be published by NASA Headquarters.

+The QUDT public repository holds source files for the graphs making up the QUDT collection.
+Each QUDT graph is held in both a versioned and an unversioned form on the qudt.org website.

 Content
 -------